26 May 2021

 Joanna Bourke is Professor of History at Birkbeck, University of London, Professor of Rhetoric at Gresham College, and a Fellow of the British Academy.
 She is the Principal Investigator of the SHaME project.
-She is the prize-winning author of fourteen books, as well as over 100 articles in academic journals.
+She is the prize-winning author of fifteen books, as well as over 100 articles in academic journals.
 Among others, she is the author of Rape: A History from the 1860s to the Present (2007), What it Means To Be Human: Reflections from 1791 to the Present (2011), and The Story of Pain: From Prayer to Painkillers (2014).
-Princeton University Press will publish Sexual Violence: A Global History from the 1830s to #MeToo in late 2021.
+Reaktion Books will publish Disgrace: Global Reflections on Sexual Violence in July 2022.
 Her books have been translated into Chinese, Russian, Spanish, Catalan, Italian, Portuguese, Czech, Turkish, and Greek.
 She is a frequent contributor to TV and radio shows, and a regular correspondent for newspapers.

 Ruth Beecher is a Postdoctoral Research Fellow on the SHaME project.
 She is a social and cultural historian with interests in the history of race, gender, children and families, and popular culture in the US and UK in the twentieth century.
 She is trained in both applied and historical research (University of Sheffield and Birkbeck).
 Prior to joining SHaME, she managed a range of family support services in London.